-This is a 3.2-mile segment of critically eroded beach that includes south Deerfield Beach and Hillsboro Beach south to Hillsboro Inlet, and the project history for this segment of shoreline is described in Table 12.
-Some armoring exists in Hillsboro Beach and fifty-seven groins comprised of king piles approximately 100 ft. apart with rubble mounds acting as the "T" section of the groin exists in Deerfield Beach.
-An unknown number of the king pile/ concrete panel sections have been removed and the remaining ones have been buried beneath the surface of the beach.
+This is a 3.8-mile segment of critically eroded beach that includes south Deerfield Beach and Hillsboro Beach south to Hillsboro Inlet.
+The project history for this segment of shoreline is described in Table 12.
+Some armoring exists in Hillsboro Beach, and in Deerfield Beach there are fifty-seven groins comprised of king piles spaced approximately 100 ft. apart with rubble mounds acting as the "T" sections of the groins.
 Beach restoration and nourishment has been conducted at Hillsboro Beach (R6-R12).
 The inlet sand bypassing activity at Boca Raton Inlet and material placed for the South Boca Raton project aids in maintaining the beach at Deerfield Beach, but the northern beaches of Hillsboro Beach require nourishment.
-The southern portion of Hillsboro Beach is relatively stable, but remains critically eroded.
-Segment I of Broward County is located Between R1 (Northern Broward County Line) and R24 (Hillsboro Inlet), but a federal feasibility study has not yet been completed for this segment.
+The southern portion of Hillsboro Beach is relatively stable but remains critically eroded.
+Segment I of Broward County is located between R1 (Northern Broward County Line) and R24 (Hillsboro Inlet), but a federal feasibility study has not yet been completed for this segment.

 The initial 1972 non-federal beach restoration project at Hillsboro Beach (R7-R12) was constructed using sand from an offshore borrow site.
-The non-federal Hillsboro Beach Nourishment Project (R6-R12) was completed again in 1998, 2008/2009, 2011 and 2015.
+The non-federal Hillsboro Beach Nourishment Project (R6- R12) was completed again in 1998, 2008/2009, 2011, 2015, and 2018.
 The local sponsor is the Town of Hillsboro Beach.
-The project design consists of restoration of a 30-foot beach berm at an elevation of

-+9 ft NGVD plus beach fill equivalent to ten years of advance nourishment.
-The beach nourishment event in 1998 placed 555,000 cubic yards along the project area from an offshore borrow site.
-The 1998 project also included modifications to three existing groin structures at the south end of Deerfield beach to improve project performance at the north end of the project.
+The project design consists of restoration of a 30-foot beach berm at an elevation of +9 ft NGVD plus beach fill equivalent to ten years of advance nourishment.
+The beach nourishment event in 1998 placed 555,000 cubic yards from an offshore borrow site along the project area.
+The 1998 project also included modifications to three existing groin structures at the south end of Deerfield Beach to improve project performance at the north end of the project.
 Significant material has been eroded from the beach berm, and monitoring surveys are continuing to determine if beach nourishment will be necessary in less than the ten-year cycle.
-The truck haul beach nourishment in 2008 placed a total of 10,350 cy at R7 and additional material was placed in Deerfield Beach due to Hurricane Wilma in 2008/2009.
-The beach nourishment event in 2011 placed 339,151 cy of material on Hillsboro Beach from an offshore borrow site.
-The most recent nourishment was completed in the spring of 2015 placing 45,600 cy of upland material on the beach.
-The next nourishment is scheduled for the spring of 2018.
+The truck haul beach nourishment in 2008 placed a total of 10,350 cy at R7, and additional material was placed in Deerfield Beach due to Hurricane Wilma in 2008/2009.
+The beach nourishment event in 2011 placed 339,151 cy of material from an offshore borrow site on Hillsboro Beach.
+Nourishment was completed again in the spring of 2015, when 45,600 cy of upland material was placed on the beach.
+In 2018, upland material in the amount of 33,613 cy was placed between R6.6 and R9.
+Upland material was placed again in the approximate amount of 68,980 cy between R6.7 and R9.5.
+A collaborative beach nourishment project was recently completed in April 2023 with a total approximate placement of 389,000 cy of inlet ebb shoal material on the beaches in the City of Boca Raton, City of Deerfield Beach and the Town of Hillsboro Beach between R223.3 in Palm Beach County down to R-12.5 in Broward County.
+Of the 389,000 cy, the Deerfield beaches and the Hillsboro beaches received approximately 179,310 cy between R5 to R12.5.

 Table 12.
-Hillsboro Beach Nourishment Project history.
+Deerfield Beach and Hillsboro Beach Nourishment Project history.